Xilinx/video-sdk/docs/include/c_apis/xrm_api.rst

 Resource Allocation with XRM
 ============================

-In order to create an XMA plugin session (encoder/decoder/scaler/lookahead), the necessary the compute unit (CU) resources must first be successfully reserved and allocated.
+In order to create an XMA plugin session (encoder/decoder/scaler/lookahead), the necessary compute unit (CU) resources must first be successfully reserved and allocated.

 - If the user provides device ID, the application should perform CU allocation on that particular device.
 If there are not enough resources available to support the specific channel load, the application should error out and exit.